Tom-Nagy/walking-around/README.md

 6. As a returning user, I want to see when and where are the Club's meetings.
 7. As a returning user, I want to check out the different social media link for inspiration and ideas.
+8. As a returning user, I want to get information about hiking.

 ### **Design Choices**